DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/RankingGoodness.md

 Given the **top-k** subset of the ranking set R we count how many times its elements occur in the bottom-h subset of the ranking set Q_h(i), which corresponds to the ranking set obtained by using the execution time of query **Q_i** as ranking criterion, for each query.
 In other words, we look at the rank of the top-ranked configurations (by a ranking criteria R), and make sure by the above formula that they are not in the bottm-h query positions/ranked configurations.
 This is computed for all queries in the benchmark. the intuition is the ranking top ranked configuration shouldn't appear as worst performing for the queries.

-**Table of best 3 configuration ranked by the criteria Rf,Rp, and Rs (individual criteria), across our experimental datasets**
+**Table of best 3 configuration ranked by the criteria Rf,Rp, and Rs (single-dimensional criteria), across our experimental datasets**
 <table class="tg">
 <thead>
   <tr>